KFRC (610 AM): Don Lee Networks

 In 1926, KFRC was purchased by Don Lee, a wealthy California distributor of Cadillac automobiles.
 His family owned the station for 25 years.
 In 1927, he purchased KHJ in Los Angeles and in 1929, both stations became affiliated with William S. Paley's Columbia Broadcasting System (CBS).

 Meredith Willson made his radio debut on KFRC's Blue Monday Jamboree in 1928.
 Jack Benny's announcer, Don Wilson, began his radio career at KFRC.
 Others included Ralph Edwards, Art Van Horn, and Mark Goodson, who later collaborated with partner Bill Todman to create numerous radio and television game and quiz shows.
 Other personalities associated with KFRC during the Don Lee era were Art Linkletter, Mel Venter, Bea Benaderet, Harold Peary, Morey Amsterdam, Juanita Tennyson, Merv Griffin, and John Nesbitt.

 Don Lee died in 1934, and his son took over management.
-KFRC and its sister station KHJ in Los Angeles switched to the new Mutual Broadcasting System on December 29, 1936.
+KFRC and its sister station, KHJ in Los Angeles switched to the new Mutual Broadcasting System on December 29, 1936.

 1950s and 1960s

 In 1949, RKO-General acquired KFRC and the format evolved to feature relaxed "air personalities," playing the adult hits of the day (Frank Sinatra, Nat King Cole, Dean Martin, and similar).
 This format is sometimes referred to as Middle Of The Road (MOR).
 Air personalities included Bob Colvig doing the afternoon-drive show.
 At times, KFRC called itself "Frisco Radio."
 1950s KFRC competitors with similar formats included KSFO, KNBC (formerly KPO, later KNBR), KGO and KROW (later KABL).
 Entering the 1960s, with the growth of Top 40 rock and roll radio, MOR stations had declining shares of listeners and revenue.

 In the 1950s, like most radio stations, KFRC lost ratings and market share to television.
 So, in the early 1960s, the station switched to rock 'n' roll and entered what journalists considered its second "golden age," which coincided with the Summer of Love.

 During the Drake era, KFRC was responsible for two memorable concerts.
 The station presented several prominent acts at "The Beach Boys Summer Spectacular" at the Cow Palace in San Francisco in June 1966.
 On June 10 and 11, 1967, KFRC organized and hosted the Fantasy Fair and Magic Mountain Music Festival at the summit of Mount Tamalpais in Marin County, California.
 The Fantasy Fair and Magic Mountain Music Festival took place one week before the Monterey Pop Festival.
 Some sources consider it among the earliest rock festivals.

-In the late 1960s, KFRC-FM utilized one of the first computer-operated automation systems in the country.
+In the late 1960s, KFRC-FM used one of the first computer-operated automation systems in the country.